UCSFMemoryAndAging/macpie/CONTRIBUTING.rst

 .. code-block:: text

     $ tox
-    # or "tox -r" to force recreation of virtual environment
+    # or "tox -r" to force recreation of virtual environments

-If you aren't set up to install multiple version of Python, I recommend using `pyenv`_.
+If you aren't already set up to install multiple version of Python, I recommend using `pyenv`_.

 .. _pyenv: https://github.com/pyenv/pyenv